Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Computing decompositions with the algorithm

-Note also that there are cases when the corner choices are canonical.
-For instance, any $2$-multipersistence module $M$ with transition maps $\varphi_\cdot^\cdot$ that is {\em weakly exact}, i.e., that satisfy, for any $x \le y$
+\begin{remark} Note also that there are cases when the corner choices are canonical.
+For instance, any $2$-persistence module $\Mbb$ with transition maps $\varphi_\cdot^\cdot$ that are {\em weakly exact}, i.e., that satisfy, for any $x \le y$: